Ontica/Empiria.Steps/README.md

 ﻿# About Empiria Steps

-[Empiria Steps](http://www.ontica.org/) is our project and workflow management solution for governments and enterprises.
+[Empiria Steps](http://www.ontica.org/) is our project and workflow management integrated suite for governments and enterprises.

 This repository corresponds to the system's backend.

-This solution is based on C# 6.0 and .NET Framework 4.6 and the web API is tailored on ASP .NET Web API 2.2.

 As other Empiria products, this backend runs over [Empiria Framework](https://github.com/Ontica/Empiria.Core) components and, as usual, needs some of the [Empiria Extensions](https://github.com/Ontica/Empiria.Extensions).

-The project can be compiled using Visual Studio 2017 Community Edition.
+This solution is based on C# 7.0 and .NET Framework 4.7 and projects can be compiled using Visual Studio 2017 Community Edition.

 # Contents

-Empiria Steps includes the following software components:
+Empiria Steps includes the following software modules:

-1. **Workflow Definition Services**
+1. **Workflow**
-   General purpose workflow process definition model.
+   Workflow Management System with execution engine and process definition domain services.

-2. **Workflow Engine**
+2. **Workflow Web Api**
-   Provides workflow execution services.
+   Http/Json web services interface used to interact with the Workflow domain services.

 3. **Project Management**
-   Project management system integrated with workflow definition and execution services.
+   Project Management System domain services.

+4. **Project Management Web Api**
+   Http/Json web services interface used to interact with the Project Management System domain services.

-4. **Inbox**
+5. **Inbox**
    Seamless integrated task management solution.